 1. What’s the LinkedIn SSI Score, Really?

-The LinkedIn Social Selling Index (SSI) looks at the content you post and engage with on your LinkedIn Premium or Sales Navigator accounts, as well as the people you’re communicating with, to generate a number between 0 and 100 that visualizes your social selling effectiveness.
+The LinkedIn SSI score looks at the content you post and engage with on your LinkedIn Premium or Sales Navigator accounts, as well as the people you're communicating with, to generate a number between 0 and 100 that indicates your professional brand strength and sales performance.

-In reality, it’s a great proxy for knowing if you’re performing the right social selling activities on LinkedIn.
+In reality, it's a great proxy for knowing if you're performing the right social selling activities on LinkedIn and building meaningful relationships with your target audience.

 The Problem with the LinkedIn SSI Score

-LinkedIn SSI metrics
+LinkedIn SSI Pillars

-Your KPIs
+Your Sales KPIs

 Establish your professional brand